AbhishekDwivedi29/PayProX/README.md

 Whether you're a recruiter reviewing backend craftsmanship or a developer exploring scalable payment architecture, this project demonstrates how to build secure, traceable, and maintainable systems from the ground up.

+## 🧩 Microservices Overview

+This system is composed of independently deployable microservices, each responsible for a specific domain in the payment lifecycle.
+Services communicate via secure REST APIs and are designed for scalability, traceability, and auditability.

+## 🏦 Acquirer Bank Service –
+ Description The Acquirer Bank Service is responsible for handling merchant-side financial operations within the payment gateway ecosystem.
+It processes incoming payment requests from merchants, manages their bank accounts, and provides internal balance checks for transaction orchestration.
+This service plays a critical role in ensuring that merchants can initiate payments securely, maintain accurate account balances, and interact seamlessly with other backend services like the payment gateway, settlement engine, and risk engine.
+All internal operations—such as crediting, debiting, and account creation—are protected via internal authentication middleware to ensure secure service-to-service communication.

 ## 🏗 Architecture

 The *PAYMENT-GATEWAY* system follows a modular, service-oriented architecture where each component handles a distinct phase of the transaction lifecycle.
 Services communicate via RESTful APIs and are secured using internal authentication headers.
 This design ensures scalability, traceability, and clean separation of concerns.